Customer Retention Strategies for Field Service Businesses

 Bundle service into maintenance plans

-• Basic ($15-$20/month): annual inspection, 10% off repairs.
+• Basic ($15-$20/month): Annual inspection and 10% off repairs.

-• Mid ($25-$35/month): two annual visits, priority scheduling, no trip charge.
+• Mid ($25-$35/month): Two annual service visits, priority scheduling, and no travel charge.

-Verticals where membership plans move retention most:
+Verticals where membership plans move retention the most:

 • HVAC